bloudermilk/pacer-titan/README.md

 require "pacer"
 require "pacer-titan"

-# Graph will be created if it doesn"t exist
+# Graph will be created if it doesn't exist
 graph = Pacer.titan "path/to/graph"
 ```